chehanr/chehanr.github.io/src/content/posts/20230505-validation-with-express-js-middleware-fp-ts-and-zod.md

 }
 ```

-In the following section of the code, we will create three utility functions - `validateRequestBody`, `validateRequestQueries`, and `validateRequestParams` - that wrap around the `validateRequest` middleware:
+In the following section of the code, we will create three additional functions - `validateRequestBody`, `validateRequestQueries`, and `validateRequestParams` - that wrap around the `validateRequest` middleware:

 ```ts
 // ./src/middleware.ts